 Upon moving to Ottawa in 2002, he quickly became a regular in the Ottawa/ Gatineau music scene.

-Jarrod’s passion for music, organizational abilities and public relation skills make for a perfect combination in creating not only Sax Appeal, but also eSAX (The Entrepreneur Social Advantage Experience); an entrepreneur networking community and tradeshow for Ottawa small business to create connections, gain knowledge from featured speakers and promote collaboration among regional Chambers of Commerce and community/business leaders.
-Events are held every 3 months (January, April, July and October); originally to coincide with the Ontario Self-Employment Benefits Program.
+Jarrod’s passion for music, organizational abilities and public relation skills make for a perfect combination in creating not only Sax Appeal, but also eSAX (The Entrepreneur Social Advantage Experience); an entrepreneur networking community and tradeshow for small business to create connections, gain knowledge and promote regional economic collaboration with the Ottawa Board of Trade.
+Events are held every 3 months (January, April, July and October).

 Jarrod has traveled extensively pursuing both music and archaeology across North America, as well as overseas in Japan, South Korea, Israel, and throughout Europe.